Praqma/concourse-git-phlow/README.md

 ## Using the resource (Source configuration)
+Note: Whenever the tollgate does a rebase and fast-forward the check and in sha will differ.
+Do not be alarmed.

+Furthermore, for a `ready/` branch to be found by check it need a new unique sha.
+This means repushing a failed branch will not trigger check.
 - `prefixready`: *Required.* The branch prefix that Concourse uses to find new branches to integrate to tollgated branch.
 - `prefixwip`: *Required.* This the prefix for the branch that Concourse uses while the job runs on the resource.
   * While a branch has the work in progress prefix, the job is either running or has failed.
 It is intended as a way to allow the developer to recover their failed branch post fast forward merge.